Dropbox Inc. research snapshot

 Bearish case

-More likely if revenue contracts, customer churn accelerates due to competition from Google and Microsoft bundling storage for free, the CEO transition creates disruption, or the negative equity position forces a dilutive capital raise.
+More likely if revenue contraction accelerates, churn rises as Google and Microsoft keep bundling storage for free, the CEO transition disrupts execution, the negative equity position forces a dilutive capital raise, or the 12.28% short interest unwinds in a sharp correction toward the $26.17 consensus target and below.

 DBX AI technical analysis